West Wight Arts Association

 Sheku Kanneh Mason

-Only eighteen years old, Sheku’s international career is developing very quickly with engagements in the 2017/18 and 2018/19 season including the Royal Liverpool Philharmonic, the CBSO, the Philharmonia Orchestra at the Newbury Spring Festival, the Tonhalle Orchestra in Zurich, the Barcelona Symphony, the Netherlands Chamber Orchestra (his debut at the Concertgebouw Hall), the Los Angeles Chamber Orchestra (Sheku’s concerto debut in North America), the Atlanta and Louisiana Symphonies and he will also return to the BBC Symphony Orchestra to perform the Elgar Concerto in his home town of Nottingham and make his debut at the Konzerthaus, Vienna with the Japan Philharmonic.
-In recital, Sheku will perform several concerts across the UK with highlights over the next two seasons including his debuts at Kings Place as part of their Cello Unwrapped series, Milton Court and Wigmore Hall.
-He will also perform recitals at the Tonhalle, Zurich, the Lucerne Festival and a series of concerts in Canada later this year.
+Only eighteen years old, Sheku’s international career is developing very quickly with engagements in the 2017/18 and 2018/19 seasons including the CBSO, the Philharmonia Orchestra at the Newbury Spring Festival, a return to the Royal Liverpool Philharmonic, Zurich Tonhalle Orchestra, Barcelona Symphony, Netherlands Chamber Orchestra (his debut at the Concertgebouw), Los Angeles Chamber Orchestra (Sheku’s concerto debut in North America), Louisiana Philharmonic, and the Seattle and Atlanta symphonies.
+He will also return to the BBC Symphony Orchestra to perform the Elgar Concerto in his hometown of Nottingham and make his debut at the Vienna Konzerthaus with the Japan Philharmonic.
+In recital, Sheku has several concerts across the UK with highlights over the next two seasons including his debuts at Kings Place as part of their Cello Unwrapped series, Milton Court, and Wigmore Hall.
+He will also perform a series of concerts in Canada in December 2017, and further recitals at the Zurich Tonhalle, and the Lucerne Festival.

 Isata Kanneh Mason